Bill Gunn (Queensland politician, born 1920): Deputy Premier

 Bjelke-Petersen had been forced to name a retirement date of 8 August 1988, and at the Townsville conference of the National Party in November 1987, delegates approved Sparkes's position with regard to a number of issues, and rebuffed that of Bjelke-Petersen.
 Gunn told the Courier-Mail on 8 November that Sir Joh was "out of time" and that he should "go fishing, have a rest and do a fair bit of thinking".
 On 23–24 November, Bjelke-Petersen visited the Governor of Queensland Sir Walter Campbell, attempting to have five ministers sacked — including Gunn, for alleged disloyalty in nominating Sparkes as party president — and seeking support for an early election.
 The Governor, however, received advice from Gunn and fellow ministers Mike Ahern and Brian Austin that Bjelke-Petersen no longer had parliamentary support.
 He therefore interpreted the crisis as a political rather than constitutional one, and declined to intervene, suggesting the party room should resolve it.
 On 26 November, a caucus meeting was called to replace Bjelke-Petersen as leader — a spill motion was carried 39 votes to 8, and Ahern won the leadership with 30 votes to Gunn's 16 and Russ Hinze's 2.
-Gunn won the deputy leadership unopposed.
+Gunn was then reelected unopposed as deputy leader.

 Bjelke-Petersen finally stepped down on 1 December 1987.
-Ahern and Gunn then each assumed eight portfolios temporarily while the process of choosing a new Cabinet was undertaken, and on 9 December, Gunn was appointed Deputy Premier, Minister for Public Works, Main Roads, Police and the World Expo 88 to be held in Brisbane.
+Campbell then swore Ahern and Gunn in as an interim two-man government while the process of reconfiguring the cabinet began.
+For the next week, Ahern and Gunn each assumed eight portfolios temporarily.
+When the full ministry was sworn in on 9 December, Gunn was appointed Deputy Premier, Minister for Public Works, Main Roads, Police and the World Expo 88 to be held in Brisbane.
 Among other things, he was responsible for a multimillion-dollar program to help local councils develop regional road infrastructure, and getting bullet-proof vests as standard issue for police officers.
 On 25 September 1989, following Russell Cooper's ascension to the premiership, he became Minister for Finance and Local Government.